 By A Correspondent- President Emmerson Mnangagwa has said no development act or project is too small or insignificant.

-He made the remarks at the commissioning of Kudzanai Bus Terminus in Gweru.
+He made the remarks while defending the commissioning of Kudzanai Bus Terminus in Gweru Monday.

 His remarks come at the backdrop of criticism from his critics who argue that some of the initiatives the president is commissioning could have been commissioned by his junior lieutenants.